By Cindy Betz, a person living with type 2 diabetes

-I think if we got more information when we’re first diagnosed, more type 2s would fight for control from diagnosis day forward.
+I think if we got more information when we’re first diagnosed, more type 2s would fight for good health from diagnosis day forward.
 For that reason, I’d like to share what I learned as I went through my first few months after diagnosis.
-I had to really work hard to learn the right way to manage my diabetes, and here’s how I found the help I needed to do that.
+I had to work hard to learn the right way to manage my diabetes, and here’s how I found the help I needed to do that.

 My Journey Towards Knowledge